Francistown: History

 Prior to independence Francistown was Botswana's largest commercial centre.
-In 1897, the company sold part of the land for residential and commercial purposes, and one may say that this marked the birth of Francistown.
+In 1897, the company sold part of the land for residential and commercial purposes.
 The city started as a gold mining town, and gold sustained the area's economy from the late 1800s until the 1930s.
 When gold was discovered nearby in 1869 it sparked the first gold rush in Africa fifteen years before the gold boom at Witwatersrand in South Africa.
 The industry was hard hit by the global recession of the 1930s.
 Between 1936 and 1980s, the economy of Francistown was largely supported or dependent on the Witwatersrand Native Labour Association, a company that recruited labour for South African mines.
 The miners were recruited from many African countries, and transported to South Africa through Francistown by air or railway.

 Haskins Street (named after a prominent family in the town prior to independence) was the first tarred road in Botswana.
-Since 1966, the city has grown significantly due mainly to active cross-border trading with Rhodesia/Zimbabwe, in 1997, Francistown became a city, Botswana's 2nd after Gaborone.
+Since 1966, the city has grown significantly due mainly to active cross-border trading with Rhodesia/Zimbabwe.
+In 1997, Francistown became a city, Botswana's 2nd after Gaborone.
 With the city located astride Botswana's main road and rail transport routes, mining, commerce and agriculture have been essential parts of its economy.
 Tati Nickel, The Dumela Industrial Complex and Botswana Meat Commission are the main economic drivers in the city.
 Both government departments and private benefit the local economy.

-There are a variety of places of worship, including Catholic churches, Muslim mosques, as well as Protestant churches some of which serve traditional African congregations such as the Zionist Christian Church.
-Education around the city is also diverse.
-There are several private English-medium schools (Mophato School, KTM and John Mackenzie School) and government schools such as Mater Spei College (partly run by the Roman Catholic Church), Francistown Teacher Training College, University of Botswana Campus and several technical colleges.
-Transport is also reliable, with railway links to Harare and Bulawayo in Zimbabwe, road links with Ramokgwebana Border in the north, and Kazungula as well as Kasane, Maun via Nata.
-The airport has flights flying locally, to Gaborone, Maun, Kasane and other points around the country.
-Local taxis operate through the night.

 Economy

 Mining

 Francistown is located on Botswana's main air and road transport routes; mining and agriculture are important.
-Principal mining companies include Tati Nickel, owned by Norilsk Nickel, which has operations at the Selkirk Mine and Phoenix Mine, producing principally cobalt, copper and nickel.
+Principal mining companies include Tati Nickel, owned by Norilsk Nickel, which has operations at the Selkirk and Phoenix mines, producing principally cobalt, copper and nickel.
 The Dumela Industrial Complex, an industrial park, is an important employer; the Botswana Metal Refinery was being built in 2008 near the city.
 However, the project was halted due to high costs.

 Media

-The city's media fraternity is still at its infant stage.
+The city's media fraternity is still in its infancy.
 The media includes Botswana's The Voice newspaper, which was founded in 1993.
 This is a very popular tabloid newspaper that had also spread its wings to the capital city, Gaborone.